Enantiosensitive molecular compass: Quantifying spin-orientation locking

-The spin and momentum resolved photoionization rate for a given orientation is obtained by projecting $|\psi\rangle$ onto the scattering states with photoelectron momentum $\fullvec{k}^M$, and projecting the spin degree of freedom onto the axis $\unitvec{s}^M$, then taking the sum of the contributions from the spin-up and spin-down photoelectrons:
+The spin-resolved ionization rate for a given orientation is obtained by projecting the full wavefunction Eq. \eqref{eqn:pt-wavefunction} onto the scattering and ionic states onto the spin detection axis $\unitvec{s}^L$ with energy $\mathcal{E}$, i.e.,